 All children within Key- Stage 2 learn a Modern Foreign Language.
 Children are encouraged to discover and develop an appreciation of different languages and their associated cultures, laying the foundations for languages at Key-Stage 3.
-We currently teach Spanish to our children, using games, songs, stories and rhymes to develop vocabulary and the confidence to communicate in a language other than their own.
+We currently teach French to our children, using games, songs, stories and rhymes to develop vocabulary and the confidence to communicate in a language other than their own.
 The emphasis is on practical communication through listening, writing, speaking and practising accurate pronunciation.

-PERSONAL, SOCIAL AND HEALTH EDUCATION (PSHE)
+RELATIONSHIP HEALTH EDUCATION (RHE)

-PSHE plays an integral part in school life.
+RHE plays an integral part in school life.
 We place great importance on how we interact with each other and the world around us.
 We value ourselves as unique human beings capable of spiritual, moral, intellectual and physical growth and development.
-We help our children develop as members of a society in which people strive to do their best and to care for others.
+We help our children develop as members of a society in which people strive to do their best and to care for themselves and others.